-Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
+Items in this section must be considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.
 Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2018/19 NATIONAL COST CENTRE: 104 MODULE LEADER: Christopher Journeaux OTHER MODULE STAFF: None
+ACADEMIC YEAR: 2019-20 NATIONAL COST CENTRE: MODULE LEADER: Christopher Journeaux OTHER MODULE STAFF: